Author: S.B.K. Burns

 She couldn’t see the auras of the trees, didn’t have the talent her parents had for perceiving a rainbow of colors.
 Ultraviolet, high-frequency emanations, were invisible to her; they meant harmony and wisdom.
 Unlike the students’ auras, the shade trees bore no yellow light; their radiation, clean, pure, undetectable—wise.

 Climb me, the trees beckoned.
-Play hooky, and leave all that seriousness behind
+Play hooky, and leave all that seriousness behind.

 What had she been thinking?
 Off the sidewalk, her shiny spike heels sank into the soft earth beneath mowed grass.
 Before any of the Cartesians noticed, she slipped her stocking-clad feet out of the heels, pulled her pumps from the ground, and ran to hide behind one of the mammoth trunks.
 A red squirrel chirped its complaint before scurrying to the far side of the oak.